jeff-adkisson/swe-3643-spring-2024/project/README.md

 ### Browser Interface

 Your web application will perform simple calculations on one or two operands.
-The [browser interface](https://app.moqups.com/MvLts3wDDVQ8TNQBIdQN5nOCilbNhjYo/view?ui=0) will look like the following:
+The default state of the [browser interface](https://app.moqups.com/MvLts3wDDVQ8TNQBIdQN5nOCilbNhjYo/view?ui=0) will look like the following when started (and following clicking the **Clear button**):

 [![image-20240129063708596](README.assets/image-20240129063708596.png)](https://app.moqups.com/MvLts3wDDVQ8TNQBIdQN5nOCilbNhjYo/view?ui=0)